kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     grep -rn '/mnt/sda1/wp/ci/application/' -e ''

 for a totally different directory: `path_to_your_script`.
-Numerous times I have overwritten the template by typing, but now I will define a new hotkey or rather shortcut.
+Numerous times I have overwritten this template by typing, but now I will define a new hotkey or rather shortcut.

     ::ggrp::grep -rn '/path_to_your_script/' -e ''